lawrie/spinal_synth/README.md

 # spinal_synth
-A version of tiny-synth, converted to SpinalHD@
+A version of [tiny-synth](https://github.com/gundy/tiny-synth), converted to SpinalHDL.